Eight Ancient Chinese Surnames and Their Evolved Chinese Last Names — History, List, and Meanings

 Qian 钱: money, copper.

-After the ancient State Peng perished, one of King Peng's decedents worked as an important financial official of the Zhou Dynasty, whose offspring used Qian as their surname since then.
+After the ancient State Peng perished, one of King Peng's decedents worked as an important financial official of the Zhou Dynasty, whose offspring used Qian as their family name since then.

 Wen 文: figure, character, virtue, classics, rites, write, magnificent, gentle.

 Lord Ji Chang, the founder of the Zhou Dynasty, was respected as King Wen of Zhou.
-Hence, some of his descendants used Wen as their surname.
+Hence, some of his descendants used Wen as their last name.